MUDAL/Domestic-energy-monitoring-system/README.md

 7. 3-pin plug

 ## Software
-The system is developed using the ESP-IDF FreeRTOS software platform.
-The ESP32 is programmed using C++.
+The system was developed using the ESP-IDF FreeRTOS software platform.
+The ESP32 was programmed using C++.
 The code provides real-time measurement and display of current, voltage, power, and energy consumption,
 as well as data logging to an SD card and data upload to the ThingSpeak server and Google Sheets.